johnwroge/johnwroge/README.md

 <h1> About Me </h1>

-:wave: hi!
+:wave: Hi, I'm John!

- 🔭 Software Engineer passionate in building, testing, and enhancing features with new and proven methods.
+ 🔭 Software Engineer passionate in building, and enhancing features with new and proven methods.

  🌱 Eager to collaborate on inclusive Open Source products for the developer community.

  💬 Ask me about Zeus ⚡ a new OS Kubernetes Graphical UI built to acquire & display cluster metrics.

- 📫 You can reach me at wrogejohn@gmail.com
+ :bulb: You can reach me at wrogejohn@gmail.com

- • In my free time I'm an avid guitarist, runner, and cook!
+ :desert_island: In my free time I'm an avid guitarist, runner, and cook!

-<h2> Social </h2>
+<h2> :earth_americas: Social </h2>

-<h2> Tech Stack </h2>
+<h2> :desktop_computer: Tech Stack </h2>